iotaap/iotaap-core/CONTRIBUTING.md

 3. Make your changes and test your code
 4. Generate new documentation using [Doxygen](http://www.doxygen.nl/download.html) and put it in "docs" directory
     * This is not mandatory, but it's helpful
-    * Doxyfile, footer and style are located under "docs" directory
+    * Doxyfile and footer are located under "docs" directory
 5. Update CHANGELOG
 6. Commit your changes (`git commit -am 'Add spaceship feature'`)
 7. Push to the branch (`git push origin feature/spaceship`)